Literature / Fledgling

 - Blatant Lies: These get tossed around the Council like hot potatoes.
 The guilty expect their friends to protect them from judgement.

-- Bookends: After waking from serious injury, Shori very nearly eats someone just like she did in the beginning.
+- Bookends: After waking from serious injury, Shori very nearly eats someone just like she does in the beginning.

 - Fantastic Racism: Many Ina consider humans lesser beings.
 The fact that Shori's human DNA not only doesn't dampen her Ina strength and agility, but her melanin makes her more resistant to the sun than any other Ina.
 One Ina even points out that among humans in America, Blacks get the short stick from Whites.